Elvisthegreat/perfect-world/README.md

   ### Am I Responsive Results
   The website as been tested and the result shows that the website is responsive from smaller screen to larger screen size.
   ![Screenshot (298)](https://github.com/Elvisthegreat/perfect-world/assets/141064225/ec083de1-a037-49f1-955a-96fd2a53b613)
+  ### Media
+     * The images used for this project where taken from jwg.library
+     * The code inline-block for the nav element where taken from a carried searchee from google
+  ### Credit
+     * Main content to take surplus spaces the was taken from the Love Running walkthrough
   ### Testing
   * The website as been tested and the result shows that the website is responsive from smaller screen to larger screen size.
  * Confirmed that all text and words in the page are all easy and readable